Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Computational Limits for Nonparametric Graphon Estimation

 In terms of polynomial-time algorithms, it was proved by \cite{xu2018rates} that the USVT estimator (\ref{eq:USVT-def}) with tuning parameter $\tau\asymp\sqrt{n}$ achieves the rate (\ref{eq: poly-time-alg-rate}).
 Just as (\ref{eq:bvt-sbm-minimax}), the sub-optimal rate (\ref{eq: poly-time-alg-rate}) can also be written in the form of bias-variance tradeoff,

 where $\frac{k}{n}$ is the error rate of estimating a rank-$k$ matrix, and $k^{-2\gamma}$ is the error of approximating a nonparametric graphon $f \in \cF_{\gamma}(L)$ by a rank-$k$ matrix (Proposition 1 of \cite{xu2018rates}).
+The optimal choice of $k$ is given by $\lceil n^{\frac{1}{1+ 2\gamma}} \rceil$.
 Other polynomial-time algorithms in the literature \citep{airoldi2013stochastic,chan2014consistent,zhang2017estimating,li2019nearest,borgs2021consistent} either achieve error rates no better than $n^{-2\gamma/(2\gamma + 1)}$ or require additional assumptions on $f$.
-Whether $n^{-2\gamma/(2\gamma + 1)}$ is the best possible error rate that can be achieved by polynomial-time algorithms is answered by the result below.
+In the following result, we provide a lower bound for nonparametric graphon estimation within the class of low-degree polynomials.